 How does a Ponzi Scheme end?

 A Ponzi scheme will collapse sooner or later.
-The way in which such a scheme ends can be either of the following:
+The way such a scheme ends can be either of the following:

 - The game planner or the schemer runs away with the money collected.

 - There is a lack of cash inflow since the new investors stop putting their money into the scheme.

 - Many of the old investors ask for withdrawals and encashment of their investment value.